Gideon Strategic Partners Engages Lumenai to Manage Quantitative AI-driven Investment Strategies for Gideon’s Clients

 GSP will now offer its clients AI-powered, alpha-seeking strategies created and managed by Lumenai:

-1) Gideon GO Quality Strategy – (multi-asset, quality factor, and tax loss harvesting)
+1) Gideon GO Quality Strategy – Multi-asset portfolio emphasizing quality stocks and bonds, credit, commodities, and cash with systematic tax loss harvesting.

-2) Gideon GO Dividends Strategy – (multi-asset, dividend factor, and tax loss harvesting)
+2) Gideon GO Dividends Strategy – Multi-asset portfolio emphasizing dividend stocks and bonds, credit, commodities, and cash with systematic tax loss harvesting.

+3) Lumenai Innovation Fund – Market-neutral fund seeking 8%-12% net returns and an additional 4-8% in realized tax credits, exhibiting low correlations to markets and aggressive tax loss harvesting of longs and shorts.

 “Innovation is one of Gideon’s core values, so naturally, we would add AI-driven funds to help meet our clients’ personalized needs and goals.
-AI will be a game-changer for investing, and Lumenai will make it easy for us to bring it to our clients.
-They bring a rare track record of quant and AI investing, and working with them requires a minimal time commitment and no need for additional expertise, staff or technology,” said Robert Amoruso, CEO & Founder of Gideon Strategic Partners.
+AI will be a game-changer for investing and Lumenai makes it easy for us to bring it to our clients.
+They bring a rare track record of quant and AI investing, and working with them requires a minimal time commitment and no need for additional expertise, staff, or technology,” said Robert Amoruso, CEO & Founder of Gideon Strategic Partners.

 “We’re pleased to be partnering with Gideon.
 We believe that we add a valuable addition to their investment offering and that we’ll help them perform better for their clients and contribute to the firm’s ability to scale and grow,” said John Bailey, Founder and CEO of Lumenai.